Assange v Swedish Prosecution Authority: Background and accusations

 On 16 August, Miss W phoned Assange and arranged to meet him and go back to her flat outside Stockholm.
 She told police they started to have sex, but he didn't want to wear a condom and lost interest when she didn't want to have unprotected sex.
 Later that night they had consensual sex and "he agreed unwillingly to use a condom".
 Early the next morning, she awoke to discover him having sex with her, and when asked he said he wasn't wearing a condom.
 She contacted Assange and asked him to take a test for STDs, and he refused on the grounds that he did not have time.

 After being allegedly sexually assaulted by Assange, she wanted to contact him to take a test for sexually transmitted infections.
 She contacted Ardin, the lecture organiser, to get help reaching Assange.
 When they spoke to each other, they realised they had both had a similar experience and decided to go to the police together to ask for advice.

 On 18 August 2010, Assange applied for a work and residence permit in Sweden.
-Ardin later told police that that morning he exposed himself to her and rubbed against her, an act which Swedish authorities characterized as Assange having "deliberately molested" her.
+Ardin later told police that that morning he exposed himself to her and rubbed against her, an act which Swedish authorities characterised as Assange having "deliberately molested" her.